Do you find it impossible to finish the IELTS Reading questions in 60 minutes?

 - how to use your common sense and background knowledge to get you closer to the right answer.

-Let’s look at a Reading Passage 1
+Let’s look at an Academic Reading Passage 1

 - the text is divided in the same way as the questions